 1. HashMicro Best CRM Software

-- Sales forecast & actualization
+- Sales forecast and actualization

-- Customer segment (RFM) analysis
+- Customer segment analysis using RFM

-- Sales mobile apps (Android & iOS)
+- Sales mobile apps for Android and iOS

 - Upselling recommendation